-There are five church schools, with an the lungs, and found that it had bronchoenrollment of about one hundred twenty. preumonia.
-Its throat and chest rattled
+There are five church schools, with an enrollment of about one hundred eventy.

-We are finally able to go forward with the bulking of our intermediate school, and we trust that everything may be in readiness for opening the school this iall.
-While there have been many difficulties to encounter in securi g the land and getting the deed stamped, we appreciate the cooperation from workers and believers in helping to raise funds, and we hope that as this school starts its career, it may receive full support from our constituency.
+We are finally able to go forward with the building of our intermediate school, and we trust that everything may be in readiness for opening the school this iall.
+While there have been many difficulties to encounter in securige the land and getting the deed stamped, we appreciate the cooperation from workers and believers in helping to raise funds, and we hope that as this school starts its career, it may receive full support from our constituency.